DynamoDB Partition Key - The Ultimate Guide [w/ Code Examples]

 In DynamoDB, you can think about the partition key as the primary entry point for making these queries more efficient.
 If you don't have a sort key, then this partition key is the singular key that you will use to query your data on the table.
 If you have a sort key, it is recommended that you read the guide on DynamoDB Composite Key.

 Each partition key (if you do not have a sort key) must be unique across the table.
-This means you can not have two items with the same partition key in the same table.
+This means you cannot have two items with the same partition key in the same table.

-The partition key of the table is immutable, meaning you can not change it once the table is created.
+The partition key of the table is immutable, meaning you cannot change it once the table is created.
 Along with the table partition key being immutable, the partition key value of an item is also immutable.

 Why Do I Need a Partition Key in DynamoDB?